Template Letters and Scripts

 - •The Association of British Insurers has a free tracing service to help find lost or forgotten policies: abi.org.uk.

-Notifying the DVLA
+Letting the DVLA know

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] DVLA Swansea SA99 1AB Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased].
 Date of death: [date of death] Driving licence number: [licence number, if known] Regarding the driving licence: [If Tell Us Once was not used:] I enclose the driving licence and ask that you cancel it.
 If Tell Us Once was used, you should already have been notified.
 Regarding the vehicle(s): [Full name of the deceased] was the registered keeper of the following vehicle(s): Registration number: [registration number] Make and model: [make and model] [Choose one:] Option A - Transfer to a new keeper: I would like to transfer the registration to [new keeper's full name].
 I enclose the completed V5C/2 (new keeper supplement) section of the log book.
 Option B - The vehicle is being sold or scrapped: Please update your records accordingly.
 [If sold, I have notified the new keeper.]
 Option C - The vehicle will be kept off the road: I have declared a SORN (Statutory Off Road Notification) for this vehicle.
 I enclose a certified copy of the death certificate and the V5C log book.
 Yours faithfully, [Your full name] Enclosures: Certified copy of death certificate, V5C log book [and driving licence if applicable]